leuty/iconarray/README.md

 environment `conda install -c conda-forge mamba`.
 If you install mamba in another (maybe dedicated) environment, environments installed with mamba will be located in `<miniconda_root_dir>/envs/mamba/envs`, which is not very practical.

-The package itself is installed with `pip`:
+The package itself is installed with `pip`.
+For development, install in editable mode:

 ```bash
 conda activate <package_env_name>